 The observatory was purpose-built for magnetic work, and continuous operations began in 1957, the International Geophysical Year (IGY).
 Hartland is the successor to Abinger and Greenwich observatories.
 The moves from Greenwich to Abinger and then to Hartland were made necessary as electrification of the railways progressed, making accurate geomagnetic measurements impossible in South-East England.
 BGS took over control of Hartland Observatory, from the Royal Greenwich Observatory, in 1968.

-There is one member of BGS staff stationed at Hartland.
+BGS staff stationed at Hartland.

 Hartland magnetic observatory is part of the INTERMAGNET network.